 Giving her this freedom to explore is key to helping her love science.

 Here are the 5 experiments with instructions and items to include in your kit.
-You can also enter you email –> here <–to receive a free printable with 9 experiments that she will love adding to her kit.
+Click here to access a free printable to add to the kit.

 Candy Catapults (here)